watsonpaul80/tipping_monster/Docs/model_storage.md

 The repository no longer contains the large trained XGBoost model binaries.
 Each production model is saved as a tarball and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix during training.
-A lightweight `tipping-monster-xgb-model.bst` is included in the repository root purely for tests and CI checks.
+A lightweight `tipping-monster-xgb-model.bst.gz.b64` is included in the repository root purely for tests and CI checks.
+Loader utilities automatically decode and decompress this file before use.
 Large training models remain stored on S3 and are downloaded on demand during inference or evaluation.

 To fetch the latest model manually: